-Our board of directors has adopted and our stockholders have approved the 2020 Employee Stock Purchase Plan, which we refer to as the Employee Stock Purchase Plan for purposes of this disclosure, prior to the completion of the offering.
+Our board of directors has adopted, and we expect our stockholders to approve, the 2020 Employee Stock Purchase Plan, which we refer to as the Employee Stock Purchase Plan for purposes of this disclosure, prior to the completion of the offering.
 Under the Employee Stock Purchase Plan, our employees, and those of our subsidiaries, may purchase shares of our common stock, during pre-specified offering periods.
 Our NEOs will be eligible to participate in the Employee Stock Purchase Plan on the same terms and conditions as all other participating employees.